Easy Roman-style artichokes recipe: how to make perfect Carciofi alla Romana step by step

 • A stewing pot with lid (or anyway a pot you can put on a hob with high enough sides to comfortable hold the artichokes)

-• Roman artichokes (Or globe artichokes)
+• Roman artichokes (Or globe artichokes) one per person

 • Olive oil